rundqvist/docker-ipvanish-tinyproxy/README.md

 ```

 ## Use
-Proxy your traffic through [docker server ip]:8888 or use --net container:vpn to containers who shall tunnel traffic.
+Proxy your traffic through [docker server ip]:8888 or use --net container:vpn on containers who shall tunnel traffic.
+If using --net option, remember to configure PNET or network will not be reachable.
+Also, the ports you want to reach in the other container must be configured in the vpn container.